piplcom/developers-crash-course/slides/testing/slides.md

 ----

 ## Integration Tests
-- User sees welcome message after enering valid values and clicking the button <!-- .element: class="fragment" -->
+- User sees welcome message after entering valid values and clicking the button <!-- .element: class="fragment" -->
 - User is navigated to the welcome page after valid entry and clicking the button <!-- .element: class="fragment" -->

 ---